Coronavirus guidance for businesses

 Information on how to access this scheme is here

 There is also a Statutory Sick Pay relief package for SMEs.

 More information and guidance for employers can be found here

 To find out if you can claim back the SSP through Statutory Sick Pay Rebate Scheme go here

 Help with Tax

-VAT payments have been deferred until June 2020 and self-assessment tax payments are being delayed until January 2021.
+Self-assessment tax payments are being delayed until January 2021.

 You can find out more about VAT deferral here